mozilla/fxa/packages/fxa-auth-server/docs/api.md

 How to derive the values for the next step are explained in the [SRP Client Calculation](https://wiki.mozilla.org/Identity/AttachedServices/KeyServerProtocol#SRP_Client_Calculation)

+Failing requests may be due to the following errors:

+* status code 400, errno 102:  attempt to access an account that does not exist
+* status code 400, errno 105:  request body was not valid json
+* status code 400, errno 106:  request body contains invalid parameters
+* status code 400, errno 107:  request body missing required parameters
+* status code 411, errno 110:  content-length header was not provided
+* status code 413, errno 111:  request body too large

 ## POST /v1/auth/finish

 Not HAWK authenticated.

-This completes the login process started in `/auth/start`.
+This completes the login process started in `/v1/auth/start`.
 The client supplies its SRP "A" message and the SRP "M" verification message.
 If these are correct (indicating the user knew the account password), the server returns an encrypted bundle that will yield a single-use "authToken".

 ___Parameters___

-* srpToken - the srpToken received from `/auth/start`
+* srpToken - the srpToken received from `/v1/auth/start`
 * A - the derived SRP "A" value
 * M - the derived SRP "M" value

 ### Request

 ```sh
 curl -v \
 -X POST \